 8. Marian (11) 11-7

 9. Westview (9) 15-4

 10. Elkhart Christian (8) 15-4

 Last week's ranking in parentheses Dropped out: Glenn (12).
 Teams chosen from among the 38 making up the NLC, NIC, NSC, NECC and independents Bethany and Elkhart Christian.

 When it was over, Wilkinson and fellow senior Zach Zurcher had become the first-ever teammates in Elkhart County boys basketball history to reach 1,000 career points in the same game.

 Zurcher went in needing 18, and got 25.
 Wilkinson went in needing 40, and got the 41.

-While, sure, it was nice to reach 1,000 on Senior Night, to do so in the final home opportunity of his career, and to do it in the same game that Zurcher was likely do it, there's no way Wilkinson couldn't have gone into the game expecting to score 40, right?
+While, sure, it was nice to reach 1,000 on Senior Night, to do so in the final home opportunity of his career, and to do it in the same game that Zurcher was likely do it, there's no way Wilkinson could’ve gone into the game expecting to score 40, right?

 After all, that would easily be a career high, and more than twice his average.

 "Actually, my mindset was if I was hitting my shots, I was going to go for the 40, and if I wasn't, I wouldn't," Wilkinson said.